Inverse Problems with Learned Forward Operators: Data-driven model correction

 \section{Data-driven model correction}

-In the following we will consider the case, where an expensive forward model can be approximated by a cheaper or computationally more efficient version.
-For instance, in applications where the forward model is given by the solution of a partial differential equation, model reduction techniques are often used to reduce computational cost, for instance by reduced order models as discussed in the previous section or simply coarser discretisations.
+In this section we will consider the case when an expensive forward model can be approximated by a computationally more efficient one.
+For instance, in applications where the forward model is given by the solution of a partial differential equation, model reduction techniques are often used to reduce computational cost, e.g., by reduced order models or coarser discretisations.
 When the accurate model is replaced by a reduced one, this will lead to approximation errors, which may corrupt the reconstructed image depending on the severity of the approximation error.
-In the following, we will discuss how such model errors can be corrected with data-driven methods and then used to solve the inverse problem in a variational setting.
+In the following, we will discuss how such model errors can be corrected with data-driven methods and used to solve the inverse problem in a variational setting.